 9. Legal certainty may be defined as the "clarity, unambiguity, and stability in a system of law allowing those within the system to regulate their conduct according to the law's dictates".

-'''
+10 Legal certainty is a core element of the principle of the rule of law 11 and fulfils a triple function

-GB.256/11/22, paras 10-15 and GB.256/PV(Rev.) pp. VI/3 and VI/4.
+4 GB.256/11/22, paras 10-15; and GB.256/PV(Rev.), VI/3 and VI/4.

-GB.322/INS/5.
+5 GB.322/INS/5.

-GB.322/INS/5(Add.2), para.
-1(6), as amended by the Governing Body.
+6 GB.322/PV, para.
+209(4).

-GB.335/PV, para.
+7 GB.335/PV, para.
 240.

-GB.334/PV, para.
+8 GB.334/PV, para.
 254.

-GB.329/PV, Appendix II, Joint Position of the Workers' and Employers' groups on the ILO Supervisory Mechanism, p.
-192.
+9 GB.329/PV, Appendix II, Joint Position of the Workers' and Employers' groups on the ILO Supervisory Mechanism, 194.

-Black's law dictionary, 10th edition.
+10 Black's Law Dictionary, tenth edition.

-'''
+11 In the words of the UN Secretary-General, "the rule of law ... refers to a principle of governance in which all persons, institutions, and entities ... are accountable to laws that are publicly promulgated, equally enforced and independently adjudicated ... .
+It requires measures to ensure adherence to the principles of supremacy of law, equality before the law,

-- Legal certainty is a core element of the principle of the rule of law and fulfils a triple function by promoting clarity (certitudo), security (securitas) and good faith (fides) in creating, interpreting or applying the law. - 10.
+- by promoting clarity (certitudo), security (securitas) and good faith (fides) in creating, interpreting or applying the law.
+12 - 10.
 When it comes to the interpretation of international labour Conventions, legal certainty implies the ability to obtain unambiguous and decisive pronouncements on the scope and meaning of provisions of Conventions so that States parties, or States considering ratification, can fully appreciate the nature and extent of obligations arising from ratification, and can adapt national law and practice accordingly. - 11.
 In that sense, recourse to the advisory function of the ICJ and/or the establishment of an inhouse tribunal would enhance stability and predictability in the understanding of the meaning of Conventions, which in turn may have a positive impact on the ratification and implementation of Conventions, and more broadly, on the credibility of the ILO and the effectiveness and transparency of the system of supervision of standards.
 Having fully operational procedures capable of resolving rapidly and definitively interpretation disputes would indeed reinforce the perception of the ILO body of standards as an integrated and coherent "International Labour Code". - 12.
 Moreover, in view of the growing number of international agreements and dispute settlement mechanisms having a bearing on international labour standards but operating outside the Organization, making use of, and conforming to the constitutional prescriptions of article 37 would enable the Organization to counter-balance, control or otherwise influence these phenomena, through a procedure which is known and controlled by constituents.
 Authoritative and binding interpretations obtained through the World Court under article 37(1) or through an internal judicial body subject to the conditions enunciated in article 37(2) would protect and preserve the integrity of the ILO body of standards and effectively mitigate the risk of ILO standards being "interpreted" by entities foreign to the Organization without any sort of influence by the ILO.
 As a result, article 37 is key to ensuring legal certainty and avoid a fragmented interpretation of ILO Conventions.